 You’ll attend lectures and tutorials, in addition to engaging in study and preparatory work.
 Assessment includes end-of-semester examinations, essays and group projects.

 International Study Opportunities

-Many students apply to spend time abroad during their third year at partner universities in:
+Many students apply to spend time abroad during their third year at partner universities in locations which include

 - Czech Republic